FindestBV/universe3/CONTRIBUTING.md

 - minor – you've added new backward compatible functionality
 - major – you've made a breaking change

-If you want to release a pre-release you can signify this by using `yarn prerelease:enter <tag>`, this will set changesets up for pre-releases, a tag could be `beta` for instance.
+If you want to release a pre-release you can signify this by using `pnpm prerelease:enter <tag>`, this will set changesets up for pre-releases, a tag could be `beta` for instance.
 You'll see this error:

 ```shell
 `changeset pre enter` cannot be run when in pre mode